DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 get to keep the data on surviving drives after a failure.<br>
 But it kinda depends on the type of data you have.

-  * Shows, music, audiobooks,... benefit from this appraoch as just having some of the files of a season, or audiobok or an album same as not having them at all.
+  * Shows, music, audiobooks,... benefit from this approach as just having some of the files of a season, or audiobok or an album is the same as not having them at all.
-  * Photos, documents,.. here this appraoch might be worse, as a disk failure loses you entire year of photos or an entire vacation because photos were in a directory titled "2019" and "Vacation Iceland".
+  * Photos, documents,.. here this approach might be worse, as a disk failure loses you entire year of photos or an entire vacation because photos were in a directory titled *"2019"* and *"Vacation Iceland"*.
 Which might be worse than having at least some of them because they were spread across drives.